christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 **9: Who Forged History?**

+The primary architects were the Flavian dynasty (Vespasian, Titus, Domitian) and their court historians (Josephus, Pliny, Tacitus).
+They began the process of creating a "Roman" history to legitimize their new dynasty and obscure their Bosphoran/Herodian origins.

-The creation of the Papacy during the elevation of Charlemagne was likely when the myth of a "Roman empire" began.
+Then the creation of the Papacy during the elevation of Charlemagne was likely when the myth of a "Roman empire" became codified.
 The renaissance finished the fabrication of history.
 This was all to secretly make Rome into a Carian empire.
 It was an Aryan and Thracian proxy state of the Scythins who were based out of the Boshorus.
 The Bosphorus was always its capital.
 Latin was the original language of the Dacians and it was high-noble Aryan; German mixed the middle language (proto Latin) with degenerated old Gothic.

 Emperor Theodosius, Pope Theophilus I of Alexandria, and Jerome also played a big role in the deception.
 The mainstream claim is that the Library of Alexandria was destroyed by Julius Caesar (48 BC) or Muslim conquest (642 AD).
 The truth is that the final and most devastating burn was ordered by Emperor Theodosius and Pope Theophilus I of Alexandria in 391 AD to erase Serapis cult texts that exposed Christianity’s origins.
 Proof: The Nag Hammadi Library (1945) contained Gnostic texts that matched Serapis theology—proving a cover-up, and the "Letter of Hadrian to Servianus" (found in Vindobonensis manuscript) admits: "Those who worship Serapis are Christians… devotees of Serapis call themselves bishops of Christ."